mjpekala/mjpekala.github.io/index.md

 These days, this primarily consists of developing and applying machine learning techniques to solve problems of interest to our sponsors.

 I am also currently a part-time student (PhD candidate) at the University of Maryland College Park in the [Applied Mathematics & Statistics, and Scientific Computation program](http://www.amsc.umd.edu).
+Here I am collaborating with members of the Norbert Wiener Center for Harmonic Analysis on problems that lie at the intersection of deep learning and applied mathematics.